lindig/ocaml-style/README.md

 * Unusual Algorithms and their complexity
 * Invariants when not expressed as assertions
 * Error handling
+* Basic examples on how to use the library
+* Known limitations
+* Short introduction to the technology covered by the library, if not obvious

 ### What not to Comment